microsoft/azure-pipelines-extensions/docs/authoring/endpoints/dataSources.md

 ```

 **Notes :**
-- Keep JSONPath expressions simple and easy to understand.
-- If something doesn't work, check the API response structure.
-- Some advanced JSONPath features may not be supported.
+- The implementation uses Newtonsoft.Json `JToken.SelectTokens`, which supports most standard JSONPath operators but not script expressions (`[?(@.length-1)]`).
+- If a query returns no results, verify the response structure by using `jsonpath:$` to see the full response.

 **Common limitation :**